 - Increase Their Support Structure

-Overcoming any type of addiction is never simple without a support group, whether it consists of all friends, family members or a mix of both.
+Overcoming any addiction is never simple without a support group, whether it consists of all friends, family members or a mix of both.
 When you have a friend or a loved one who is struggling with an addiction to drugs and alcohol, it is highly recommended to attempt expanding their support group with more friends and family.
-Reaching out to additional family members and friends of your own loved one who is trying to overcome their addiction is a way to lend support while boosting the morale of the loved one who is trying to kick the habit of using drugs and alcohol on a regular basis.
+Reaching out to additional family members and friends of your loved one who is trying to overcome their addiction is a way to lend support while boosting the morale of the loved one who is trying to kick the habit of using drugs and alcohol on a regular basis.

 Understand the Impact of Addiction on Your Life